| The OutlookMEXICO CITY The buck stops nowhere. At least that's how it seems in Latin

 Diaz, a University of Chicago-trained economist and long a proponent

+of dollarization.
 Of course, some countries may have a harder time adopting the

 dollar.
 Brazil, the region's biggest economy, reacts to the idea